Almost every treatment approach for piriformis syndrome will include a focus on carefully and progressively stretching the piriformis muscle.

 A physical therapist, physiatrist, chiropractor or other qualified health practitioner can develop a customized program of stretching and range of motion exercises to help stretch the muscle and decrease spasm.

-Deep massage (manual release) by a physical therapist or other qualified specialist is thought to enhance healing by increasing blood flow to the area and decreasing muscle spasm.
+Deep massage therapy (manual release) by a qualified specialist is thought to enhance healing by increasing blood flow to the area and decreasing muscle spasm.

 In addition to stretching and physical therapy, most treatment approaches for piriformis syndrome will include additional therapies, discussed on the next page.